 Treatment for OCD

-Treatment for OCD is challenging and often is unsuccessful.
+Treatment for OCD is challenging and often unsuccessful.
 The strategy of treatment for OCD depends on how much it’s affecting your life.
 There are different clinical approaches to treatment for OCD, but one of the most popular is the use of medications.

 Medications for OCD

-This is usually a type of antidepressant medicine that can help by altering the balance of chemicals in your brain.
+This is usually a type of antidepressant medicine that can help alter the balance of chemicals in your brain.
 The main medicines prescribed are a type of antidepressant called selective serotonin reuptake inhibitors (SSRIs).
 An SSRI can help improve OCD symptoms by increasing the levels of a chemical called serotonin in your brain.